JI4JUN/Leetcode-Every-Day/leetcode/depth-first-search/[332]ReconstructItinerary/332 Reconstruct Itinerary.md

 - Choose an suitable starting vertex, e.g., `"JFK"` in this problem.
 - Keep following unused edges and removing them until we get stuck.
-- Once we get stuck, append the current vertex to `result` , and backtrack to the nearest vertex in our current `path` that has unused edges.
+- Once we get stuck, append the current vertex to `result` , and backtrack to the nearest vertex in our current itinerary that has unused edges.
 - Repeat this process until all the edges have been used.

 ## 📊Complexity